-Even though the full flowing waterbeds are still very popular, today baffling a water mattress is the norm in virtually all waterbeds being sold.
-The baffled mattresses come in a variety of motion controls and support levels called semi waveless, waveless, super waveless and ultra waveless that often include additional support for the back.
-A reduced motion mattress does just that; it reduces the amount of movement that you will experience while sleeping on your waterbed.
+Even though full-flowing waterbeds are still very popular, today baffling a water mattress is the norm in virtually all waterbeds being sold.
+The baffled mattresses come in a variety of motion controls and support levels called semi-waveless, waveless, super-waveless, and ultra-waveless which often include additional support for the back.
+A reduced-motion mattress does just that; it reduces the amount of movement that you will experience while sleeping on your waterbed.

 Reduced motion waterbed mattresses are made by placing various different types of materials inside of the waterbed.
 These materials range from vinyl pod baffles to water coils, and the most widely used methods include layers of foam or polyester fiber.
 To give you additional back support the materials are placed in important body support positions.
 The materials actually act, as barriers and are wall-like to reduce the amount of wave motion that you experience.
 They can actually reduce the amount of movement from anywhere in the range of 40 percent to 99 percent.
 This means that a person can have a waterbed that is virtually motion free if they desire it.

 With reduced movement waterbeds, you are given the ability to sleep on water, without actually feeling the water moving under your body.
 Don’t worry; It will not feel like a coil spring mattress and you will still have all of the benefits of owning a waterbed, just without the excess motion.